 See CPPSI website

-To provide support to companies in case of litigation through clear and consistent communication on disease resistance in vegetable crop varieties, ESA’s Working Group on Harmonization of Resistance Terminology has put together information on the strain/race of a pathogen to which commercial or other varieties are resistant and the level of resistance in a reference variety.
-This information is available for vegetable crops of the following types/categories – Brassicas/root crops, Cucurbits, large seeded crops, leafy crops and Solanaceae, and is updated regularly.
-For more information see ESA’s Harmonized Resistance Tables.
+To provide the vegetable industry with clear and consistent communication on disease resistance in vegetable crop varieties, the Euroseeds Working Group on Harmonization of Resistance Terminology has put together information on pathogen species, and if applicable biotype, pathotype, race or strain, to which commercial or other varieties are resistant and the level of resistance associated with specific example varieties.

 The Germplasm Resources Information Network (GRIN)

 GRIN is the online database for all plant accessions contained with the National Plant Germplasm System (NPGS) of the Agricultural Research Service within the U.S. Department of Agriculture.
 The NPGS acquires, characterizes, preserves, documents, and distributes to scientists and educators plant genetic resources of crop species and wild relatives important for food and agricultural production.
 GRIN contains seed of several differential hosts which are sets of plant accessions used to define races of plant pathogens by their known susceptible and resistant reactions.
 Differential sets for particular plant pathogens such as those contributed by the seed industry are assigned an identifying International Seed Federation number (ISF 1, ISF 2, etc.).
 Seed lots of differential hosts identified by an ISF number in GRIN have been tested for the proper susceptible or resistant reaction to the pathogen races.
 Plant pathologists can obtain information on the differential sets available in GRIN and request seed of differential sets from NPGS for race reaction testing at the GRIN website.